The Law of Non-Contradiction: Other

 Regarding Zimmerman's speech to Gloria about quantum and the meaning of life, Zack Handlen of The A.V.
 Club commented "Whether or not he's right is up to the viewer, but while I'm not sure 'quantum' really enters into it, the episode does make an interesting case for how the accumulation of events can offer substance even if those events never yield any deeper meaning.
 Or else it's a reminder that, if the collisions are what matter, we should make sure to check our aim first."

 Rob McElhenney's character was seen by some critics as a reference to the TV series It's Always Sunny in Philadelphia, and to Mac, the character he plays in it.

-In Episode 5 The Six Ungraspables from Fargo Season 1, Gus Grimly is told the parable of The Rich Man Who Gave Everything by his neighbor Ari Ziskind.
-The parable starts with the rich man confronting the world's problems, proposing that "I can help".